nytimes/objective-c-style-guide/README.md

 ### Categories

-Categories may be used to concisely segment functionality and should be named to describe that functionality.
+Categories MAY be used to concisely segment functionality and should be named to describe that functionality.

 **For example:**